top of page

 Mathieu Busque-Carrier, Ph.D., co org., Yann Le Corff, Ph.D., co

-Emotional intelligence (EI) is the ability to create and maintain quality social relationships, to recognize, understand and regulate one's emotions, to adopt goal-oriented behaviors, and to cope with the demands, challenges and pressures of daily life.
+Emotional intelligence (EI) is the ability to create connections and maintain quality social relationships, to recognize, understand and regulate one's emotions, to adopt goal-oriented behaviors, and to cope with the demands, challenges and pressures of daily life.

 Wally IE leadeship.jpg

-Mastering the management of your emotions in order to improve your leadership
+Mastering emotional management to improve leadership

 TRavail equipe - Wally IE.jpg